tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

   - A generalized state channel generalized framework is one where state is deposited once and then be used by any application or set of applications afterwards;
   - Counterfactual instantiation means to instantiate a contract without actually deploying it on-chain and is achieved by making users sign and share commitments to the multisig wallet;
   - When a contract is counterfactually instantiated, all parties in the channel act as though it has been deployed, even though it has not;
   - A global registry is introduced, an on-chain contract that maps unique deterministic addresses for any counterfactual contract to actual on-chain deployed addresses.
-The hashing function used to produce the deterministic address can be any function that takes into account the bytecode, its owner (i.e. the multi-signature wallet address), and a unique identifier.
+The hashing function used to produce the deterministic address can be any function that takes into account the bytecode, its owner (i.e. the multi-signature wallet address), and a unique identifier;
+  - A typical Counterfactual state-channel is composed of counterfactually instantiated objects.

 ![Counterfactual](./sources/Counterfactual.PNG)